cs-pub-ro/blockchain-protocols-and-distributed-applications/chapters/tokens/lab/content/fungible.md

 ### Practice

-* Issue a token of your own.
+* Issue a token of your own using `mxpy`.
 Choose whatever name and ticker you want.
 Check the existance of your token via [Testnet Explorer](https://testnet-explorer.multiversx.com/).

+**Hint:** Use `mxpy --help`

-## Mint fungible ESDT tokens
+## Mint fungible ESDT tokens via cmdline

 ---
 **NOTE**